-Donuts are pretty easy to make, and a one-bowl batter of flour, sugar, baking powder, applesauce, plant based milk, some flavors, and a source of fat such as cooking oil or butter.
-The mixture is carefully poured into the donut shape pan and bakes at 350 F/ 180 C for an easy 20-22 mins (depending on your oven).
+Donuts are easy to make, and a one-bowl batter of flour, sugar, baking powder, applesauce, plant-based milk, some flavours, and a source of fat such as cooking oil or butter.
+The mixture is carefully poured into the donut-shaped pan and baked at 350 F/ 180 C for an easy 20-22 mins (depending on your oven).

 Here is the recipe-